 The Climate Change Authority Corporate Plan 2016–17 has been prepared to meet the requirements of paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013 and Division 8 of the Climate Change Authority Act 2011.
 The plan covers the periods 2016–17 to 2019–20.

-The Authority’s role is to provide independent, relevant, insightful and practical advice to the Minister for the Environment and the Australian Parliament on climate change policy by undertaking reviews based on research and analysis.
+The Authority’s role is to provide independent, relevant, insightful and practical advice to the Minister for the Environment and Energy, and the Australian Parliament, on climate change policy by undertaking reviews and other research tasks.

-This is the Authority’s third year of operation and it has achieved a significant amount in that time, including:
+This is the Authority’s fourth year of operation and it has achieved a significant amount in that time, including:

-- the first report of the special review on climate action, recommending future emissions reduction targets for Australia, with a draft report released in April and final report in July 2015
+- the first report of the Special Review on climate action recommending future emissions reduction targets for Australia, with a draft report released in April and final report in July 2015

 - recommendations about Australia’s greenhouse gas emissions reduction targets and progress towards achieving them (Targets and Progress Report, February 2014)

-In addition, the Authority has undertaken independent research into vehicle emissions standards, international climate action, international carbon markets and a guide to comparing countries’ emissions reduction efforts.
+In 2014, the Authority also conducted independent research and released papers on vehicle emissions standards, international climate action and international carbon markets, and a guide to comparing countries’ emissions reduction efforts.

 In all of its work, the Authority seeks to embody its core principles and values of independence, broad stakeholder engagement, excellence in research and analysis, transparency, good governance and accountability, and high-quality staff development.
 These core principles and values are set out in more detail in this plan.

-The Authority is supported by a small but expert secretariat.
-The calibre of our staff is particularly impressive given the challenges of the past two years.
+The Authority is supported by an expert secretariat.
+The calibre of our staff is particularly impressive given the challenges of the past four years.
 I thank the team for its hard work and continued commitment to excellence.

 Acting Chief Executive Officer